demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

   "Server=127.0.0.1;Port=5432;Database=FsTweet;User Id=postgres;Password=test;"
 ```

-The SQLProvider [requires connection string](http://fsprojects.github.io/SQLProvider/core/parameters.html) should be available [during compile time](http://fsprojects.github.io/SQLProvider/core/parameters.html) in order to create types from the database to which it is connected to.
+The SQLProvider [requires connection string](http://fsprojects.github.io/SQLProvider/core/parameters.html) to be available [during compile time](http://fsprojects.github.io/SQLProvider/core/parameters.html) to create the types from the database.

 In other words, we need a live database (with schemas defined) to compile the FsTweet.

-In our build script, we are running the migration script to create/modify the tables before compilation of the application.
+In our build script, we are running the migration script to create/modify the tables before the compilation  of the application.
 So, we don't need to worry about the database schema.

 Similarly, In runtime, we are getting the connection string from an environment variable and using it to initialize the database connection